Happy Birthday Jack DeJohnette

 Having released his first solo LP “The DeJohnette Complex” in 1968 Jack DeJohnette left the Davis’ group in 1971 to devote his full attention to leading his own band.

-He would continued to perform with “Special Edition” well into the 1990s.
+He would continue to perform with “Special Edition” well into the 1990s.

 In 2012, Jack DeJohnette was awarded the NEA Jazz Masters Fellowship for his “significant lifetime contributions have helped to enrich jazz and further the growth of the art form.”